secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 That kind of parameter selection can be seen e.g. in  [Libpasta Tuning](https://libpasta.github.io/advanced/tuning/), which returns a secure parameter set depending on executed evaluations.

+# Cryptography Library Implementation Specification

+Cryptography libraries should provide the above mentioned Secure Crypto Config Interface.
+Until a common cryptography library provides the Secure Crypto Config Interface itself, a separate interface library should be used instead.

 # Cryptography Algorithm Standards Recommendation